How to screen tenants

 A woman applied for a rental property on behalf of her adult son who has a disability.
 The application was declined.
 The Anti-Discrimination Commission received the complaint.
 Cases like this, where disability is the assumed basis for a refusal rather than any financial or tenancy-related concern, are among the most commonly lodged.
 The person applying was not a risk.
 They were just different from what the landlord had imagined.

-What the Equal Opportunity Act 1984 (WA) actually protects
+What the Equal Opportunity Act 1984 (WA) protects

-Some examples of what indirect discrimination looks like in practice, drawn from WA Equal Opportunity Commission guidance: setting an income requirement that is higher than the property actually justifies; having a blanket policy against families with children in a property that is clearly large enough; refusing to consider applicants receiving Centrelink or housing assistance as a source of income; applying stricter criteria to applicants whose names suggest a particular cultural background.
+Examples of indirect discrimination drawn from WA Equal Opportunity Commission guidance: setting an income requirement higher than the property actually justifies; having a blanket policy against families with children in a property that is clearly large enough; refusing to consider applicants receiving Centrelink or housing assistance as a source of income; applying stricter criteria to applicants whose names suggest a particular cultural background.
 None of these need to be intentional to be unlawful.

 Complaints can be lodged with the WA Equal Opportunity Commission.
 Where conciliation fails, matters can be referred to the State Administrative Tribunal.
 Outcomes have included orders to lease the property, financial compensation and documented findings of unlawful conduct.